blogmywiki/microbit-pi-data/README.md

 Add the index.html file to the same folder.

 Run the Python program by typing `python3 serial_read.py` at a terminal console prompt.
 If you get an error saying the port is busy, reboot the Pi and try again.
 If you get an unpacking error, just type `python3 serial_read.py` again.
-You should see data printed in the serial console every minute, or when you press button A. Note that the name of your micro:bit's serial port may be different - for example, mine just changed to /dev/ttyAMA0 from /dev/ttyACM0.
-If you navigate to `cd /dev/` and type `ls -m` you should see it listed, look for something similar and edit serial_read.py accordingly.
+You should see data printed in the serial console every minute, or when you press button A.

 This program checks once a second for serial data incoming on the serial port.
 It splits the incoming string into two bits of data, temperature and light level, and writes it with a timestamp to the test.csv file.
 The timestamp is truncated just to show the date, hours and minutes.